hillms/soil_in_homes/README.md

-# soil_in_homes
+## Environmental microbiota transfer from forest soil into urban homes: a proof-of-principle study

-Environmental microbiota transfer from forest soil into urban homes: a proof-of-principle study
+Urban lifestyles have reduced environmental stimuli that activate immunoregulatory pathways, which has been linked to an increased risk of inflammatory diseases, asthma, and allergies.
+A potential preventative solution is to modify indoor microbial exposures towards health-promoting interactions.
+Here, we test the feasibility of environmental microbiota transfers into urban homes and quantify the spatiotemporal impact on the built environment (BE) microbiome.
+Here, house dust microbiota of six Finnish homes were monitored over a 20-week period by collecting settled dust from infant (IBZs) and adult breathing zones (ABZs) and floor dust from different home locations.
+Microbiota in dust samples was characterized using qPCR and amplicon sequencing of the bacterial and archaeal 16S rRNA gene and fungal ITS1 region.
+Microbiota transfers were performed with repeated seeding of forest soil onto rugs placed in the home entryway.